Skip to main content

 • “Every moment with them on screen was a delight - I'm especially impressed by Chloe's character development since the first game and BTS.”

-• “The fact that Max has some really solid character development at the end of Double Exposure, where instead of running from her powers and problems she embraces them and shares her true self with her friends, only for them to experience 'storm amnesia' in this game felt rather lazy.
-I was truly looking forward to the conversations that led from the end of Double Exposure in this one.”
+• “The fact that Max has some really solid character development at the end of Double Exposure where instead of running from her powers and problems she embraced them and shared her true self with her friends, just for them to experience 'storm amnesia' in this one felt rather lazy to me.
+I was truly looking forward to the conversations that lead from the end of Double Exposure in this one.”

 • “Much of the character development that occurred throughout Double Exposure was discarded over the course of Reunion, and some plot points that were planted for this conclusion had little to no effect on the story.”